 - Introduction to parametric curves and surfaces, Bezier patches and surfaces.

 - Introduction to advanced rendering techniques: ray-tracing, texture mapping, radiometry and photometry.

 - Cameras and real lenses.

 3 hour of lecture, 1 hour of discussion and ~10 hours + 10+ hours for debugging per project.

 After taking CS61B and Math 54.
 Probably junior and senior years.

 Internships: This course is beneficial for finding internships at game/graphics/VR/AR companies, at least for doing work related to computer graphics at those companies.
 Research: Naturally, this course is beneficial for getting started with research in fundamental computer graphics, virtual reality, and more.

-Have some experience with C++ is very useful and review the linear algebra before taking this class.
-Be sure NOT to take another heavy project oriented course concurrently.
+It is very useful to have some experience with C++ and review linear algebra before taking this class.
+Be sure NOT to take another heavy project-oriented course concurrently.